elegantapp/pwa-workshop-angular-firebase/README.md

 Starting with v8, Angular introduced [differential loading](https://web.dev/codelab-serve-modern-code/) process by default for the build step.
 We now take advantage of this by default by performing a modern build (es2015) and a legacy build (es5) of our application.
 When users load our app, they’ll automatically get the bundle they need depending their browser's capabilities.

-Here's an example production build output on an Angular 8 project;
+Here's an example production build output on an Angular 8 project, in `index.html` file;

 ```html
 <script src="runtime-es2015.f745434ce2670ac24101.js" type="module"></script>